Kayleexx/BioEnergiX/README.md

 ## Getting Started

-These instructions will help you set up and run the Web2 version of the project on your local machine.
+These instructions will help us set up and run the Web2 version of the project on your local machine.
 The Web3 integration with Algorand blockchain will be developed separately.

 ### Prerequisites